Favorite Links of Doron Zeilberger

 Eric also has very illuminating bios of notable scientists, like Pythagoras, Archimedes, Newton, Einstein, and Zeilberger , among others.

-Also extremely instructive and entertaining is the beautifully written Cut the Knot site of Alex Bogomolny.
+I also REALLY love the extremely instructive and entertaining is the beautifully written Cut the Knot site of Alex Bogomolny.

 Whenever I am down, I browse through Neil Sloane's Amazing Collection of Integer Sequences , and it never fails to cheer me up.
-I also love Simon Plouffe's Inverse Symbolic Calculator.

 Be sure to visit the revolutionary Center for Experimental and Computational Mathematics that has tons of intriguing papers and links to such gurus as Jon and Peter Borwein, and Maple whiz Mike Monagan.

-Equally revolutionary, birthplace of SPECIES (the most fruitful unifying concept in enumerative combinatorics of this quarter-century), is LACIM that has links to the masters Francois Bergeron, Pierre Leroux, Gilbert and Jacque Labelle, Christoph Reutenauer, and the one-and-only Simon Plouffe.
+Equally revolutionary, birthplace of SPECIES (the most fruitful unifying concept in enumerative combinatorics of this quarter-century), is LACIM that has links to the masters Francois Bergeron, Pierre Leroux, Gilbert and Jacque Labelle, Christophe Reutenauer, and the one-and-only Simon Plouffe.

-I strongly recommend INRIA , Birthplace of Automated Average Case Analysis, the extremely useful and versatile Maple package gfun, and the Seat of gurus Phillipe Flajolet and Bruno Salvy, and emerging guru Frederic Chyzak.
+I strongly recommend INRIA , Birthplace of Automated Average Case Analysis, the extremely useful and versatile Maple package gfun, and the Seat of gurus Phillipe Flajolet(1948-2011) and Bruno Salvy, and emerging guru Frederic Chyzak.

 I very much admire the innovative and pioneering duchy of Guru Bruno Buchberger, RISC-Linz, the amazing harbinger of the 21st century that is housed in a medieval castle.